RITWIZSINGH/SpringEdge_Assignment/README.md

-Here’s the final `README.md` file that matches the structure of your project.
-You can directly copy and use it in your project:
+Here’s the updated `README.md` file with the correct screenshot path and name:

 ---